Weliviti/Handsighns_through_Camera/README.md

 # HealthyMe
-The greatest Health and Wealth
+The greatest Health is Wealth